alessimichele/LSA/README.md

 ### [20newsgroup](http://qwone.com/~jason/20Newsgroups/) dataset
 The following table reports the results obtained from the analysis of the [20newsgroup](http://qwone.com/~jason/20Newsgroups/) dataset.
 The model used is the AutoEncoder, trained on word-count embedding matrix of the training data.
-It was tested with an increasing number of classses, and with different latent dimensions (50 and 200).
+It was tested with an increasing number of classes, and with different latent dimensions (50 and 200).
 Then, cosine similarity and nearest neighbours were used to retrieve the documents, and compared following step 6-7 of the procedure for [20newsgroup](http://qwone.com/~jason/20Newsgroups/) analysis.

 |# classess        |latent dimension         | Accuracy cosine similarity   | Accuracy nearest neighbours|
 |------------------|-------------------------|------------------------------|----------------------------|